Group Projects – Council Initiated

-PriceCouncils should agree a fixed price for the land – usually at market value.
+PriceCouncils should agree a fixed price for land – usually market value.

-MarketingPromote each opportunity and give Groups 6-12 months to prepare their proposals.
+MarketingPromote each opportunity and give Groups 6-12 months to prepare proposals.

-SelectionBe clear about the selection process.
+SelectionBe clear about the process.
 Many councils form a selection panel or set out clear criteria.

 SupportGroups often need advice on how to best organise themselves, and on how to get finance.